 There is no facility for a partial refund on a licence fee.
-The legislation is clear that the licence fee is charged for the grant of a licence
+The legislation is clear that the licence fee is charged for the grant of a licence.

-5.22 Installation of protective screen in licensed vehicles
+5.21 Installation of protective screen in licensed vehicles

-In May 2020 the Council gave urgent consideration to its position regarding the installation of protective screens in licensed vehicles.
-The Council adopted a position statement regarding the use of screens and this can be found at Taxi and private hire - Lancaster City Council.
-This will be further reviewed following the publication of relevant Government advice or scientific data.
+In May 2020 the Council considered its position regarding the installation of protective screens in licensed vehicles.
+The Council adopted a position statement regarding the use of screens and this can be found at Taxi and private hire - Lancaster City Council